This article will discuss common problems that cause a BMW hood to get stuck.

 - If you didn’t get the hood to open, the last resort would be to remove the BMW hood grill and access the latch and cables via the grille.

 - Once you get the hood open, check the operation of the cable.
-If the cable is hard to pull or does not move the latch, it may be damaged.
+It may be damaged if the cable is hard to pull or does not move the latch.
 Try spraying some penetrating oil to lubricate any rusted parts.
 Otherwise, the problem may be a misaligned hood.

 How to open a BMW hood?